ysun59/DeathStarBenchData/Res-Latency-hotel/README.md

 let 13 firecrackers, each set to different cores, from core 0,2,4,6,8…….20

-set frontend to core 1 or above (basically core 1,3,5-more-15)
+set frontend to core 1, 3, 5, 7

-set wrk to core 31, or 31, 29
+set wrk to core 31

 ## Overall CPU Excel
 Can see the overall CPU utilization, throughtput, BW etc. in this excel [Latency of HotelReservation](https://docs.google.com/spreadsheets/d/1SAPFEOHZ8QP8jzDtzEEULMyZjnnBidJd21M3Xt4HAz8/edit#gid=0).